 Day 1 Christchurch/Queenstown/Dunedin – Clyde

 We depart Christchurch for the drive south through the Mackenzie Country to Central Otago via the scenic inland route that passes by Lakes Tekapo and Pukaki, and over the Lindis Pass.
-Our first ride begins on the descent of the Lindis Pass into Central Otago, to the small village of Tarras on a quiet rural road affording lovely views of the surrounding mountains.
-This 18km ride is a great ‘leg-stretcher’ before we continue on the Clyde in the bus.
+Our first ride of the Central Otago bike tour begins on the descent of the Lindis Pass into Central Otago, to the small village of Tarras on a quiet rural road affording lovely views of the surrounding mountains.
+This ride is a great ‘leg-stretcher’ before we continue on the Clyde in the bus.
 Alternatively there is the option of meeting the tour in Clyde in the afternoon from Queenstown or Dunedin, which we can organise for you.
 We stay in the charming historic precinct of Clyde in comfortable cottage motels.

 Cycle Distance: 18km